acuminous/jinkies/README.md

 There must be at least one piece of content for the given event and theme (or 'Fallback' theme if you didn't specify one).

 ## <a id="developerNotes"></a>Developer Notes
-Many of the functional tests currently won't work in your environment.
-This is because they expect a Jenkins server at http://build.acuminous.meh:8080 to be running and configured with various jobs.
-At some point we'll get round to either creating a controller with stub responses or try running Rob Fletcher's [Betamax](http://freeside.co/betamax/) library between Jinkies and our build server.
-If you want to contribute to Jinkies and our laziness is causing inconvenience, let us know and I'll expedite this.

 STS complains about compilation errors in Spock tests that use the @Build annotation immediately after a clean.
 Making a superficial change to the test causes it to be rebuild and subsequently work.
 We're gradually phasing out the build-test-data plugin